sckott/rforcats/index.md

 ## An intro to R for new programmers

 This is an introduction to R. I promise this will be fun.
 Since you have never used a programming language before, or any for that matter, you won't be tainted by real progamming languages like `Python` or `Java`.
 This is good - we can teach you the R way of doing things.

 ## jsforcats?

-Yep, this is a total rip off of [JSforcats.com](http://jsforcats.com).
+Yep, this is a total rip off of [JSforcats.com](http://jsforcats.com) - hopefully Max doesn't mind.

 ## What will we do?